Digital Media Lab at the Main Library

 - PowerPoint 2010: Introduces the functions of PowerPoint and how to create presentations.
 Class includes how to insert graphs, Youtube video, and multimedia.

-- Photo Editing with GIMP: A two week (1.5 hours a week) class that teaches basic to advanced skills in digital photo editing using GIMP, a free open source software program.
+- Photo Editing: A 2 hour class that teaches basic to advanced skills in digital photo editing using GIMP, a free open source software program.

 - Social Media: A two hour class teaching the basics of the most popular social media sites.
 Learn how to navigate Facebook & get started on Twitter.
 Learn the basics of protecting your privacy online.